ravibpatel/CrashReporter.NET/README.md

 Just set the ApplicationID to ID you received from DrDump.com.

-### Capture whole screen instead of Application screen
+### Capture whole screen instead of application screen

 You can take screenshot of whole screen instead of only application when application crashes by adding following line in SendReport method.